dccruz/Codify-Academy-Classwork/Week 06/readme.md

 	 9. In HTML: Add some text to a h2 tag. <br>
 	10. In jQuery: Make the h2 element slide up when your mouse leaves the element. <br>
 	11. In HTML: Create a button and a div below it.<br>
+	12. In jQuery: Have this div fade away when you hover over it, and make it come back when you click a button.